Home Learn What is the Pre-Market Open in the Stock Market?

 Market orders are executed at the best available price.
 This means that you may not get the price that you want.
 Thus, to place a pre-market order, you will need to contact your broker.
 Your broker will be able to help you place the order and explain the risks involved.

 Thus, while placing limit and market orders amidst normal trading hours, one can only take limit orders in use.
-The reason-low liquidity among pre-market trading.
+The reason-low liquidity among pre market open trading.

-The opening price in pre-market trading is determined using a process called call auction.
+The opening price of stock in pre market open trading is determined using a process called call auction.
 In a call auction, all the buy and sell orders for a particular stock are collected and then matched at a single price.
-The price at which the maximum number of shares can be traded is called the equilibrium price.
+The pre market open price at which the maximum number of shares can be traded is called the equilibrium price.
 This price is used as the opening price for the stock.

 Here are the steps involved in the call auction process: